skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

   * input/output model (ours doesn't have "interrupts" besides input halts, which are determined by the program)
 * There are various types of ISA's, such as CISC (stack based) and RISC (register based).
 Ours is so limited we can't really compare it to any commercial ISA, it's our own ISA.

-### Memory layout
+### Memory layout of a stored-program digital computer
-* Below a review of the von Neumann architecture that we'll use to establish some terminology
+* Below a review of the von Neumann architecture that we'll use to establish some terminology (especially CPU terminology) and see how our computer compares to this established framework of "stored-program digital computer"
 ![404]({{ site.url }}/images/8bit/control/vn.PNG)
 * the von Neumann architecture describes a design architecture for an electronic digital computer with these components:
   * A processing unit (CPU) that contains an arithmetic logic unit and processor registers (A, B and flag registers)